Euclidae/Snake/README.md

 - Game logic includes custom collision detection and snake movement algorithms

 ## Development Status
 This game is currently in active development.
-Key features like self-collision, menu system, and scoring are planned for future updates.
+Menu system is still in development, otherwise scoring and self-collision are implemented.

 ## Contributing
 Contributions, ideas, and feedback are welcome!
 Feel free to open an issue or submit a pull request.